Skip to Main Content

 Central Idea:

-• Communities are organized and connected to meet the needs of their people
+• Systems are organized and connected to meet the needs of the community.

 Lines of Inquiry: